Generic selectors

 Forgiving others is hard.
 It absolutely requires God’s love in us.
 It requires humility to sincerely forgive someone who offends us.

-ISAIAH 57:15 For thus says the high and lofty One Who inhabits eternity; Whose name is Holy; “I dwell in the high and holy place, even with the one who is of a contrite and humble spirit, to revive the spirit of the humble, and to revive the heart of the contrite ones,
+ISAIAH 57:15 For thus says the High and Lofty One Who inhabits eternity, whose name is Holy: “I dwell in the high and holy place, with him who has a contrite and humble spirit, to revive the spirit of the humble, and to revive the heart of the contrite ones.

-Agape love and humility are not natural to mankind, but they are essential for true Christians because we are to love one another as well as our enemies (Matthew 5:44).
+Agape love and humility are not natural to mankind, but they are essential for true Christians because we are to love one another as well as our enemies (Matt.
+5:44).

-1 JOHN 3:11, 14-15 For this is the message that you heard from the beginning—that we should love one another; … 14 We know that we have passed from death into life because we love the brethren.
-The one who does not love his brother is dwelling in death.
-15 Everyone who hates his brother is a murderer, and you know that no murderer has eternal life dwelling within him.
+1 JOHN 3:11, 14-15 For this is the message that you heard from the beginning, that we should love one another, … 14 We know that we have passed from death to life, because we love the brethren.
+He who does not love his brother abides in death.
+15 Whoever hates his brother is a murderer, and you know that no murderer has eternal life abiding in him.

 This is also how we avoid the temptations and enticements to sin when an offense occurs.
 What is the temptation or enticement to sin?
 Most often through anger.
 This can lead to our being unwilling to forgive.
 Since God forgives us only as we forgive others, this can be the biggest threat to our eternal lives.